 Follow the steps below to re-pot it successfully.

-- We should firmly hold the base of the plant with the roots and some amount of potting soil.
+- We should firmly hold the base of the plant with the roots and some potting soil.

 - Then, we should keep the plant in the next bigger container with enough space.
 The rhizome should be just below the surface of the soil.